apjanke/MSch/README.md

 # MSch

-MSch ("Matlab Secure CHannel") is an SSH/SFTP/SCP client library for Matlab.
+MSch ("Matlab Secure CHannel") is an SSH/SCP/SFTP client library for Matlab.
 It is built on top of the [JSch](http://www.jcraft.com/jsch/) Java Secure Channel library.

 MSch is pronounced "mush".

 ## Requirements

-Matlab R2019b or later.
+Matlab R2019b or newer.
-MSch may well work on older Matlab versions, but it's not developed or tested on them.

 ## License